libre-devops/azdo-agent-containers/README.md

 ## Podman-in-Podman

 Looking to run Podman containers within a container?
 The `rhel` and `default` containers in this repo support it!.
 To do this however, you do need to run the container in `--priviledged` mode and run the container user as root.
-You can still run the container itself as a standard user, its just the inside user that will need to be root.
+You can still run the container itself as a standard user, it's just the inside user that will need to be root.
 Here is an example on how to run:

 ```shell